elcilmadtha/Web-Whatsapp-with-Angular-and-Net-with-SignalR-and-Kafka-on-MongoDB/README.md

-# Web Whatsapp with Angular and Net with SignalR and Kafka on MongoDB (Microservice Architecture with CI/CD Implemented)
+# Web Whatsapp with Angular and Net with SignalR and Kafka on MongoDB (Microservice Architecture with CI/CD Implementation)

 Click on the Image below to watch short video of how it works
 <a href="https://www.youtube.com/watch?v=_817yV6eOXU" target="_blank">